CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

         3.)
 Delete the trading_bot.db file
         4.) restart this Robot with the command:      python3 buy-and-automatically-sell-for-a-profit-robot.py

         Caution: If you buy or sell stocks without using this stock market trading robot, then this stock market robot will need the steps 1 thru 4, that are shown above, repeated and you will need to wait an additional 24 or more hours before the stock market robot begins to be fully initialized to sell your stocks.
         It is usually going to be an additional 24 hour waiting time unless the stocks are not in a profitable price range to be sold.

+        There is a feature to allow yesterday's stocks to be sold today by setting a variable to True instead of False.
+The variable is:
+              PERMISSION_TO_START_WITH_ALL_OWNED_POSITION_DATES_AS_YESTERDAY_ON_FIRST_RUN = False
+              After changing the above variable to = True, you delete the file named
+              "trading_bot_run_counter.txt"
+              Then you can sell the stocks today that were purchased yesterday after deleting and creating a new trading_bot.db file.
+              Then, after running this stock robot the first time,
+              it will update the dates of the owned positions to yesterday's date.
 ************************************************************************************************************

 You can modify the python script to make DEBUG = True   and this will print out your stocks with the price information.